 A PwD placard or plate is valid only when being used by the owner of the placard or plate or by someone who is driving the owner of the placard or plate.
 PATS will verify placard or license plate ownership with DMV records.

 Temporary accessible parking requests (i.e. medical needs) should be emailed to firstname.lastname@example.org to obtain a temporary ADA permit.

 Vehicles displaying a state-issued PwD placard or plate are exempt from the requirement to pay in street meter parking spaces.
 However, the vehicle cannot remain parked past the maximum time allowed (http://www.txdmv.gov/motorists/disabled-parking-placards-plates).

 Vehicles displaying a disabled veteran license plate may park in any parking space identified as disability parking when in possession of a valid UTA parking permit.
 There is no charge for this permit when issued to the owner of the vehicle with the disabled veteran plate.
-This exemption does not apply to parking in non-ADA designated spaces.
-A paid parking permit is required to park in any other parking space on campus.
+This exemption also applies to parking in non-ADA designated spaces so long as a Disabled Veteran UTA-issued permit and the DV plate or placard are displayed.
+A paid parking permit is required to park in the non-ADA spaces within the Maverick Parking Garage.
 Additionally, DV permit holders are exempt from the requirement to pay in street meter parking spaces.

 Visitor Parking on Campus